When To Choose Family Mediation

 Misconception 3: Mediation only works for friendly couples

-Even people with disagreements or strong emotions can benefit from mediation.
+When there are disagreements or strong emotions, mediation can still be benefitial.
 A skilled mediator knows how to guide conversations and help both sides stay focused.

 Mediation is not therapy.
 It focuses on finding solutions to practical problems like parenting schedules, financial issues, or property division.